-The “grant funding offered” has reached over 12.4 billion yen, well over the basic fund of the foundation.
+The “grant funding offered” has reached approximately 12.5 billion yen, well over the basic fund of the foundation.
 We will try our best and continue our broad-based support for the development and improvement of broadcasting culture.

-The “forums for producers” have been held at four districts in Japan (Northern Japan, Ko-shin-etsu, Chugoku-Shikoku, Kyushu-Okinawa), under the co-sponsorship with each regional executive committee, aiming at offering an occasion for producers to mingle with each other beyond the organizational boundaries between NHK and commercial broadcasters.
+The “forums for producers” have been held, aiming at offering an occasion for producers to mingle with each other beyond the organizational boundaries between NHK and commercial broadcasters.
+This event has been hosted, under co-sponsorship of each regional executive committee, at four districts in Japan (Northern Japan, Ko-shin-etsu, Chugoku-Shikoku, Kyushu-Okinawa).
+Since November last year, another district that includes three prefectures (Aichi, Gifu and Mie) has been added to make the total districts to five.
 I hope those young people will encourage one another by competing in mini-program contests and exchanging views, and will grow as superb broadcasters.

-More than 60 years after the launch of television broadcasting, it has made tremendous progress, converting from black-and-white to color, from analogue to digital, and today, television broadcasting t is in the era of convergence and collaboration with communications, multi-media and multi-channels.
-The currently implemented test broadcasting of the 4K and 8K ultra high-definition technology is planned to move forward to the widely practical broadcasting phase within 3 years, in time for the Tokyo Olympics and Paralympics, which will open a new page in the world of video expression and broadcasting culture.
+Over 60 years after television broadcasting was launched, it has made tremendous progress, converting from black-and-white to color, from analogue to digital, and today, television broadcasting is in the era of convergence and collaboration with communications, multi-media and multi-channels.
+The 4K/8K Ultra High-Definition satellite broadcasting, currently in a test phase, is scheduled to move to a practical broadcasting phase this coming December.
+This transition will open a new page in the world of video expression and broadcasting culture.

-In a climate of rapid change in the environment surrounding video and broadcasting, the HBF is determined to continue its activities while sensing any sign of change in a new “broadcasting culture”.
+In a climate of rapid change in the environment surrounding video production and broadcasting, the HBF is determined to keep moving forward while sensing a new breath of “broadcasting culture”.
 I would appreciate your continued support.